Thomas Bevill Peacock: Life

-The College of Surgeons gave Peacock a gold medal in recognition of his valuable additions to their museum.
+The College of Surgeons gave Peacock a gold medal for his valuable additions to their museum.
 He lived at 20 Finsbury Circus, London, an area popular with physicians at the period.
-He had an attack of left hemiplegia in 1877, but went back to work; in 1881 he had a slight attack of right hemiplegia, from which he also recovered.
-On 30 May 1882, while walking in St. Thomas's Hospital, he became suddenly unconscious, fell in one of the corridors, was carried into a ward which was formerly under his own care, and died there the next morning, without having recovered consciousness.
+He had an attack of left hemiplegia in 1877 but returned to work; in 1881, he had a slight attack of right hemiplegia, from which he also recovered.
+On 30 May 1882, while walking in St. Thomas's Hospital, he became suddenly unconscious, fell in one of the corridors, was carried into a ward that was formerly under his care and died there the following day without having recovered consciousness.

 Works

-In 1848 Peacock published a monograph On the Influenza or Epidemic Catarrh of 1847–8, and in 1858 a treatise On Malformations of the Human Heart; with his Croonian lectures and a short book On the Prognosis in Cases of Valvular Disease of the Heart (1877), these were his major works.
+In 1848, Peacock published a monograph On the Influenza or Epidemic Catarrh of 1847–8, and in 1858, a treatise On Malformations of the Human Heart; with his Croonian lectures and a short book On the Prognosis in Cases of Valvular Disease of the Heart (1877), these were his major works.
 He also wrote papers in the Transactions of the Medico-Chirurgical Society and of the Pathological Society, in the Monthly Journal of Medical Science, the British and Foreign Medico-Chirurgical Review, the Transactions of the Clinical Society, and the St. Thomas's Hospital Reports.
 He wrote in 1865 On the weight of the Brain in the Negro in the Memoirs of the Anthropological Society of London.

 Family

-In 1850 Peacock married Cornelia Walduck, also a Quaker, who died childless in 1869.
+In 1850, Peacock married Cornelia Walduck, a Quaker, who died childless in 1869.